 Pancakes are the best part of waking up.
 Aside from the usually, besides these pancakes being vegan they are also free from sugar and wheat.
 In the place of wheat, spelt flour is used.
 It is considered in the super markets an ancient grain like teff, amaranth, quinoa and kamut.
-In the place of sugar we used a plant-based substitute, we even have a plant-based substitute for baking powder because nature provides us with so much.
+In the place of sugar we used a plant-based substitute.

 1 cup of spelt flour (I used sprouted spelt flour, kamut flour can also be used)